 A modal model with an HDFFSMDirector as its local director may consume and produce multiple tokens on each firing.
 Therefore, we develop a syntax to address multiple tokens in guard expressions.
 This is implemented by creating an additional input variable2 for each port (or channel if the port is a multiport) in the FSMActor.
 If the port is a single port, an array value variable named portNameArray is used.
 If the port is a multiport, an array value variable named portName_channelIndexArray is used for each channel.
 An array value variable is an array of variables that have the same type as the corresponding input.
 For an FSMActor governed by an HDFFSMDirector, the array value variable contains all the token received from the input in one iteration.
 We use portNameArray(i) or portName_channelIndexArray(i) to indicate the (i+1)-th most recent token received from that port (channel).
 The state variable portName_isPresent (or portName_channelIndex_isPresent) is true if there is at least one token at the corresponding port (or channel), and otherwise false.
-The value variable portName_channelIndex().
+The value variable portName_channelIndex) is by default the last (most recent) token received.
+I.e., portName = portNameArray(0).